azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 ### FAQs
-#### I have enabled AzSDK_SVTs task in my release pipeline .
+#### I have enabled AzSDK_SVTs task in my release pipeline.
 I am getting an error ‘The specified module 'AzSDK' was not loaded because no valid module file was found in any module directory’.
 How do I resolve this issue?
 - Go to ‘AzSDK_SVTs’ task in your release definition.
 - Make sure that the check box  ‘Do not auto-update AzSDK’ is unchecked.